Get to know us!

 U.S. Bureau of Reclamation, Weaverville

 Kiana began working with the TRRP crew in the summer of 2022 as the office Secretary.
-You might encounter her friendly voice and welcoming smile when visiting or calling our office.
-Her background is in graphic design, marketing, project management and straight up organization.
+You might encounter her friendly voice and welcoming smile during one of our many outreach events or by visiting or calling our office.
+Her background is in public outreach, graphic design, marketing, project management and straight up organization.
 Kiana is a west coast girl who fell for a midwestern guy and has left her heart in all places she's lived.
 She lives in Weaverville with her husband and two children and enjoys hiking, boating, swimming, foraging, art (especially fashion), vegetables, rainbows, granite peaks and deep crystal clear waters.

 Kyle De Juilio